ifoundthetao/hash-synonyms/README.md

-    -d, --delimeter-group:  Marker for the start/end of modifiable characters -s, --single-delimeter: Marker for a single character that can be modified -b, --bad-characters:   String with Hex values of characters not to use -l, --length:           fixed: Fixed length, output should be same length
+    -d, --delimeter-group:  Marker for the start/end of modifiable characters -s, --single-delimeter: Marker for a single character that can be modified -b, --bad-characters:   String with Hex values of characters not to use -f, --fixed:            Fixed length, output should be same length as the input file.
+The default is no restrictions.
-                            open: No restrictions
     -o, --output-file       Location to write to, instead of stdout